Home

 Personal Practice & Self-Care

-2. Personal Practice & Study (Part 2)Clearly understand why personal practice is vital for teachers and how to overcome obstacles to practice.
+2. Personal Practice & Study (Part 2)Understand why personal practice is vital for teachers and how to overcome obstacles to practice.

 3. Inspiration to TeachExplore strategies for stoking your passion and inspiration to teach, overcoming perfectionism, inspiring persistence, and framing struggle or failure.